tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 LinBFT is compatible with proof-of-state (PoS), which counters Sybil attacks and deters dishonest behavior through slashing. [[16]]

-### <a name="h-Cosmos"> </a>Cosmos

 ### <a name="h-Algorand"> </a>Algorand

+The Algorand WhitePaper was released in May 2017, and is a **synchronous** BFT consensus mechanism; where the blocks get added at a minimum rate. [[25]]

 Algorand allows participants to privately check whether they are chosen for consensus participation and requires only one message per user, thus limiting possible attacks. [[9]]

 Alogrand, scales up to 500 000 users by employing Verifiable Random Functions, which are pseudo-random functions able to provide verifiable proofs that the output of said function is correct.[[9]]

-### <a name="h-Protocol for Asynchronous, Reliable, Secure and Efficient Consensus (PARSEC)"> </a>Protocol for Asynchronous, Reliable, Secure and Efficient Consensus (PARSEC)
+It introduces the concept of a *concrete coin*.
+Most of these BFT algorithms require some sort of randomness oracle, but all nodes need to see the same value if the oracle is consulted.
+This had previously been achieved through a _common coin_ idea; the *concrete coin* uses a much simpler approach; but only returns a binary value. [[25]]

+### <a name="h-Thunderella"> </a>Thunderella

+Thunderella, implements an asynchronous strategy, where a **synchronous** strategy is used as a fall back in the event of a malfunction [[26]], thus it achieves both robustness and speed.

+It can be applied in permissionless networks using proof-of-work.
+Network robustness and "instant confirmations" requires both 75% of the network to be honest, as well as the presence of a leader node.

+### <a name="h-PARSEC"> </a>PARSEC

-PARSEC is a byzantine fault tolerant consensus algorithm possessing weak synchrony assumptions (highly asynchronous, assuming random delays with finite expected value)
+PARSEC is a byzantine fault tolerant consensus algorithm possessing **weak synchrony** assumptions (highly asynchronous, assuming random delays with finite expected value)

 Similar to Hashgraph, it has no leaders, no round robin, no proof of work and reaches eventual consensus with probability one.
 If differs from Hashgraph, in that it provides high speed in the absence and presence of faults.
 Thus, it avoids the structures of delegated proof of stake, which requires a trusted set of leaders, and does not have a round robin (where a set of instated miners sign each block)